-In February this year, Google announced that it was planning on releasing a new addition to its search algorithm that would change how the search engine evaluated and organized mobile friendly and non-mobile friendly sites.
-This would would allow users to find it easier to get relevant, high quality search results that are optimized for their devices.
+In February this year, Google announced that it was planning on releasing a new addition to its search algorithm that would change how the search engine evaluated and organised mobile friendly and non-mobile friendly sites.
+This would would allow users to find it easier to get relevant, high quality search results that are optimised for their devices.
 Google had previously released a mobile-friendly algorithm back in 2013 which had addressed core issues of accessing a mobile site but it was a lot less documented.

-In response to this announcement the SEO world went into meltdown and the term “Mobilegeddon” quickly spread across social media.
+In response to this announcement, the SEO world went into meltdown and the term “Mobilegeddon” quickly spread across social media.
 Google had been very quiet about previous updates such as Panda and Penguin, so when Google publicly announced the mobile-friendly update, we knew something very important was going to happen.

-Despite Google announcing that the update would increase rankings for mobile friendly optimized websites, the focus was strongly on the negative aspect of the announcement which was that the update would decrease rankings of non-mobile-friendly websites.
+Despite Google announcing that the update would increase rankings for mobile friendly optimised websites, the focus was strongly on the negative aspect of the announcement which was that the update would decrease rankings of non-mobile-friendly websites.
 As for the few website owners who had previously invested in making their website more mobile-friendly, they didn’t have very much to worry about.

 Google clearly stated that the update would roll out on the 21st of April 2015 which gave webmasters plenty of time to prepare for the update.
 They also provided a guide to mobile-friendly sites to help webmaster’s get ready for the change.

 Google confirmed in a blog post that the mobile-friendly algorithm update would:

 It wasn’t long before mobilegeddon was upon us on the 21st of April and whilst we were desperate to see the immediate effects, we had to wait until the 22nd of April to have a days worth of data to see the true impact.
 In truth we were not that worried about the negative aspect of the update as we have been delivering optimised mobile-friendly websites since 2009.